IBM/cpdctl/README_command_reference.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--hybrid-pipeline-software-specs=@path/to/file.json`.

+`--model-version` (<a href="#cli-model-entity-model-version-example-schema-ml">`ModelEntityModelVersion`</a>)
+:   Optional metadata that can be used to provide information about this model that can be tracked with IBM AI Factsheets.
+See [Using AI Factsheets](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/factsheets-model-inventory.html) for more details.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--model-version=@path/to/file.json`.

 `--training-id` (string)
-:   Since CloudPak for Data `4.7.0`.
-This field can be used to store the `id` of the training job that was used to produce this model.
+:   This field can be used to store the `id` of the training job that was used to produce this model.

+Since CloudPak for Data `4.7.0`.

+`--data-preprocessing` (<a href="#cli-data-preprocessing-transformation-example-schema-ml">`DataPreprocessingTransformation[]`</a>)
+:   Array which contains the data preprocessing transformations.

+Since CloudPak for Data `4.7.0`.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--data-preprocessing=@path/to/file.json`.

 `--content-location` (<a href="#cli-content-location-example-schema-ml">`ContentLocation`</a>)
 :   Details about the attachments that should be uploaded with this model.